DannyNemer/dantil/README.md

 ### <a id="dantil-stdoutToFile"></a>`dantil.stdoutToFile(path, func)`
 <a href="#dantil-stdoutToFile">#</a> [&#x24C8;](https://github.com/DannyNemer/dantil/blob/master/dantil.js#L328 "View in source") [&#x24C9;][1]

-Synchronously writes the process's `stdout` to a file at `path` instead of the console while processing `func`.
+Invokes `func` while synchronously writing the process's `stdout` to a file at `path` instead of the console.
 Creates the file if it does not exist or truncates the file to zero length if it does exist.
 Restores `stdout` to the console when `func` completes or if an exception is thrown.

 #### Arguments
 1. `path` *(string)*: The path where to write `stdout`.
-2. `func` *(Function)*: The function to process while writing output to `path`.
+2. `func` *(Function)*: The function to invoke while writing output to `path`.

 #### Returns
 *(&#42;)*:  Returns the value returned by `func`, if any.